-Cash used in investing activities during the nine months ended September 30, 2015 and 2016 and the years ended December 31, 2013, 2014 and 2015 was primarily due to our purchases of property and equipment.
+Cash used in investing activities during the years ended December 31, 2013, 2014 and 2015 of \$37,000, \$0.1 million and \$0.2 million, respectively, was primarily due to our purchases of property and equipment.
 As of this time, we plan to focus on our growth strategies and do not plan on using a significant amount of our cash resources in investing activities.